• Skip to primary navigation

 • Pre heat oven to 340F.

-• Gently brush easy homemade dinner rolls with egg wash mixture.
+• After completing the second proof, gently brush these milk dinner rolls with an egg wash mixture.

 1 large egg, 1 tbsp whole milk

-• Bake until the rolls are golden brown, approximately 30 to 40 minutes.
+• Bake until these soft milk dinner rolls are golden brown, approximately 30 to 40 minutes at 340F.
 Remember to rotate the baking pan halfway through the process.

-• Then brush with condensed milk glaze.
+• Then, brush with condensed milk glaze again.
 Serve warm or at room temperature.

-3 tbsp condensed milk, 1 tbsp unsalted butter
+3 tbsp sweetened condensed milk, 1 tbsp unsalted butter

 Notes